Model capabilities and runtimes are evolving rapidly (sometimes daily), so this article will be updated as time goes on.

 The simplest way (by far) to run a model locally on your computer is to just use Ollama.
 Ollama is designed by Meta to be simple to use.
 It also manages context windows for you so you don't have to set them yourself.

-It also gives you a local chat interface and the ability to turn on a localhost server which other computers on your home network can hit via your first computer's IP address and a specific port.
+Ollama gives you a local chat interface out of the box and the ability to turn on a localhost server which other computers on your home network can hit via your first computer's IP address and a specific port.

 This is where I started, and you'll get a lot of mileage out of this before you'll feel the need to upgrade your local setup.